3ofcoins/chef-helpers/README.md

 ## Installation

+To use helper methods in your Chef recipes, add `chef_gem 'chef-helpers'` and `require 'chef-helpers'` in your recipes.

-Add this line to your application's Gemfile:
+To use methods locally in `knife exec` scripts or Knife plugins, add this line to your application's Gemfile:

     gem 'chef-helpers'